Xilmi/Rotp-Fusion/README.md

 2025.01.04 (BR)
 - Fixed the bug of negative ship value in fleet.
   - The origin of the bug is still unknown, but the num array is now private and the access methods check the validity of the values.
+- Fixed exploit that can be used to boost research with poor/ultra-poor colonies.

 2025.01.03 (BR)
 - Fixed invisible ship in combat bug.